(909) 590-5951

 3. Management of Association Approved Vendors:

 Managing vendors is a significant responsibility of a property management company.
 Vendors must have the proper license and insurance coverage to work for Associations.
 A management company’s goal is to see its community thrive.
-To make this happen, they must ensure that the community is maintained financially.
+To make this happen, they must ensure the community is financially maintained.
 Management companies assist by the following:

 • Assist in negotiating and re-negotiate contracts.

-• Develope Requests for Proposals for maintenance projects.
+• Develop Requests for Proposals for maintenance projects.

 • Solicit competing bids from vendors.